 Ever wondered where your body piercing originated?
-Well, here's a brief Wikipedia history of some of the more popular piercings for you!
+Well, here's a brief Wikipedia history of some of the more popular piercings.

-Contrary to popular belief, the navel piercing is a relatively new piercing - it was introduced to mainstream western society by supermodels who graced the runway with their bellies piercied in the 1990s.
-Since then, it has become a highly popular female body piercing.
+Some sources say that navel piercing was popular among ancient Egyptians, while others claim that there is no evidence that actually exists to support this.
+What we do know is that it was introduced to modern society by supermodels who graced the runway in the 1990s with their bellies pierced.
+Since then it has become a highly popular female piercing.